Tyler-Hecht/Number-Crunching-Automation/README.md

 Here is a walkthrough video:\
 https://drive.google.com/file/d/1iAVVrmjPGbbve418nCa9Qr0Zm7mAqftc/view?usp=sharing

-Disclaimer: I did not make the Java files, aside from a slight edit to Cruncher.java (see line 34).
+I did not make the Java files, aside from a slight edit to Cruncher.java (see line 34).
 Credit for those goes to Aashaka Desai.